 Dispute Resolution Flow Chart

-The dispute resolution flow chart presented here is for demonstration purposes only and shall not limit the ability of either municipality to explore other methods of resolution or to choose one method in place of another.
+The flow chart presented herein illustrates the dispute resolution process.
+This process is not intended to limit the ability of either municipality to explore other methods of resolution or to choose one method in place of another.